JGrubb/Sass-Base-Lib/README.md

         @include grid(4)
         @include pull(12)

-I know this particular wheel has been invented (Compass, et al), but I get tired of looking for a copy of the 960.gs every time I start a new project and Compass seemed to have a learning curve that I didn't have time for when I wrote this.
+I know this particular wheel has been invented (Compass, et al), but I get tired of unzipping a copy of the 960.gs every time I start a new project and Compass seemed to have a tiny learning curve that I didn't have time for when I wrote this.
 This also prevents the psuedo-problem of purists looking at your markup and seeing that you don't give one single rip about putting a bunch of non-semantic classes all over the place just to achieve your layout (if you worry about that).

 Styling
 -------